 de verbo groups

-Every student observes a week long annual retreat.
+On various occasions each year, seminarians attend conferences, recollection days and retreats, with all observing a week long annual retreat.
 These are usually organized according to year level groups and are held at locations away from the College.
 Moreover, in the first week of the new year, first year seminarians are engaged in an orientation retreat, offsite.
 With the exception of 5th and 6th year seminarians, the rest of the seminary participates in a three day retreat at the College.
 Melbourne students also observe a week of recollection in Holy Week.
 Students from country dioceses generally spend Holy Week at their home cathedral.
 In the 5th year the full Spiritual Exercises are offered.